 There are many types of program models available to students.
 Students may study abroad for a traditional semester or academic year or a short-term summer or winter intersession.
 Other opportunities include faculty-led group programs or courses that embed a study abroad experience such as a spring break trip or include study abroad as a culminating experience.
-International internship opportunities are also a great option, and some education majors can satisfy their student teaching abroad.
+International internship and volunteer opportunities are also great options.